creationix/howtonode.org/articles/express-mongodb.markdown

 ## A chapter in which we build on our humble beginnings ##

 Now that we have a fully working web server we should probably look at doing something with it.
-In this section we will learn how to use [Haml][] to render our data and create forms to post the data back to the server, initially we will store this in memory.
+In this section we will learn how to use [jade][] to render our data and create forms to post the data back to the server, initially we will store this in memory.

 The layout of express applications is fairly familiar and is usually of the form: